Nikki C is wearing the 'Casual Tank' in mint and the 'Swift Bra' in stellar.

 - Distilled witch hazel.

-- Lavender or eucalyptus disinfectant spray for refreshing smells in Labor.
-(My SIL has it her birth I attended.
+- Lavender or eucalyptus disinfectant spray for refreshing smells during labor.
 It was so beautiful and refreshing.

 - Too much information but a spray water bottle or similar, to help wash clean when in the toilet.

 - Postpartum spray from Eko Hub.
 I didn’t discover that until I was home!